 Journalists have to know that the change will happen.
 It is happening.
 Their writing, their words, and their reporting matters.

-This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs at Georgetown University and the Pulitzer Center on Crisis Reporting.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs at Georgetown University and the Pulitzer Center on Crisis Reporting with support from the Henry Luce Foundation.
 It complemented a closed-door session, also sponsored by the two centers, with journalists and scholars who explored religion and populism in comparative perspective.